PipedreamHQ/pipedream/docs/docs/projects/README.md

 ![Manage access showing members with access](./images/slideout-member-list.png)

+## Project variables and secrets
+Environment variables defined at the global workspace level are accessible to all workspace members and workflows within the workspace.
+To restrict access to sensitive variables or secrets, define them at the project-level and [configure access controls for the project](/projects/#managing-access).

 ## Frequently asked questions

 ### Can sources and connected accounts be organized into projects as well?